University of Milan: Campuses

-The University of Milan possesses an important artistic and cultural heritage that includes important historic buildings, inherited and acquired collections, archives, botanical gardens and the old Brera Astronomical Observatory commissioned by Maria Theresa of Austria.
+The University of Milan possesses a substantial artistic and cultural heritage that includes renowned historic buildings, inherited and acquired collections, archives, botanical gardens and the old Brera Astronomical Observatory commissioned by Maria Theresa of Austria.
 The University's departments are housed in important historic buildings in the centre of Milan and in modern buildings in the area known as Città Studi (City of Studies).

-Among the palazzos that house the University's facilities are the old "Ca’ Granda" ("the big house"), a monumental complex from the 15th century in the heart of the historical city centre; the 18th-century Palazzo Greppi designed by Giuseppe Piermarini (architect of La Scala in Milan) and the 17th-century Sant’Alessandro College commissioned by the Arcimboldi family.
+Among the palazzos that house the University's facilities are the old Ca’ Granda (The Great House) designed by Filarete, a monumental complex from the 15th century in the heart of the historical city centre; the 18th-century Palazzo Greppi designed by Giuseppe Piermarini (architect of La Scala in Milan), and the 17th-century Sant’Alessandro College commissioned by the Arcimboldi family.
 The book collection, which is one of the richest in the region, is preserved in 47 libraries, while the APICE Centre collects rare and valuable book stocks and archives.

 The total university surface area is about 500000 m2, comprising 356 classrooms with approximately 27,382 seats, 203 teaching and computer laboratories with approximately 1,831 seats and 171 libraries and study rooms with approximately 4,417 seats.

-Headquarter - City Centre Campus
+Headquarters – City Centre Campus

-The old "Ca’ Granda" ("the big house"), and other several historical buildings that surrounds the centre of Milan, close to the Cathedral, is a complex from the 15th century, by Filarete, that has been renewed in the last decade.
-It was one of the first Renaissance buildings in Milan and had a large following throughout northern Italy.
-Nowadays it is the seat of the University of Milan, where are located a large part of the humanistic studies, as well as law, and the main offices.
+Built in 1456 by Francesco I Sforza, Duke of Milan, the Ca’ Granda (The Great House) designed by Filarete is the headquarters of the University of Milan.
+It was originally named the Magna Domus Hospitalis (The Great House of the Hospital) and was the main building of the Policlinico of Milan, a large hospital complex established during the Renaissance period, which was later expanded with the addition of adjacent structures or nearby buildings in the city centre, close to the Milan Cathedral (Duomo di Milano).
+The historical buildings of the Policlinico of Milan underwent a careful restoration in the 20th and early 21st centuries.
+The Ca’ Granda was one of the first Renaissance buildings in Milan and had a large following throughout northern Italy.

+At present, it is the seat of the Rectorate of the University of Milan and contains some of the main administrative offices; as well as the central library, lecture halls and auditoria of the School of Humanities and the School of Law.